 If missed mortgage payments are the extent of your debt problem, you may be able to resolve the situation without filing for bankruptcy.
 Mr. Janssen can help you explore the possibility of modifying your home loan or obtaining a forbearance agreement that will allow you catch up on missed payments.

 Arranging a short sale or a deed in lieu of foreclosure will not allow you to remain in your home, but it may provide for a dignified exit and help you avoid bankruptcy.

 Work With A Lawyer To Clarify Your Options

-We invite you to schedule a free one-hour consultation in which we will answer your questions, review your situation and provide a candid assessment.
-Call 515-274-9161 or use our online contact form to schedule a meeting.
-We work with clients throughout Polk County and all of central Iowa from our office in Des Moines.
+He invites you to schedule a free, one-hour consultation in which he will answer your questions, review your situation and provide a candid assessment.
+Call 844-879-2839 or use the online contact form to schedule a meeting.
+Mr. Janssen works with clients throughout Polk County and all of central Iowa from his office in Des Moines.

 Janssen Law, PLC, is a debt relief agency.
 Attorney Dallas Janssen helps people file for bankruptcy relief under the Bankruptcy Code.